gotofritz/gotofritz_fund_manager/README.md

 ## Description

 This app consists of a single page at the root, which in local mode would be accessed at <http://127.0.0.1:8000/>.
-The admin app is site is disabled for security reasons.
 There you will be able to:

 - view a list of funds
 - filter the list of fund by Strategy
-- replace the list with a new one by uploading a csv file with fields in the format `Name,Strategy,AUM (USD),Inception Date`
+- replace the list with a new one by uploading a csv file with fields in the format `Name,Strategy,AUM (USD),Inception Date`.
+Uploading is open without needing to authenticate.

+The application offers an (unsecured) API endpoint for querying to funds

+- <http://127.0.0.1:8000/api/funds/> will return a list of funds
+- <http://127.0.0.1:8000/api/funds/?strategy=__STRATEGY__> will filter the list by strategy, which can be one of "Arbitrage", "Global Macro", or "Long/Short Equity" (NOTE: in a real life scenario the strings would be replaced with shorter tokens)
+- <http://127.0.0.1:8000/api/fund/X/> will return detail of a single fund with id X

 ## Installation